 Cron is a program on your server that runs scripts on a set schedule.
 There are lots of ways to set up these processes, called ‘cron jobs’.
-There are even online tools that help you easily create cron jobs with complex scheduling. cPanel automatically generates a cron job for SSL generation unless something is wrong.
+We have a full guide on How to Set Up and Run a Cron in cPanel, and there are even online tools that help you easily create cron jobs with complex scheduling. cPanel automatically generates a cron job for SSL generation unless something is wrong.
 If the AutoSSL cron is not running, you will need to reset it in WHM.

 Repairing the cron job is simple– deactivate and reactivate AutoSSL.

-- Once in the ‘Providers’ tab, choose to disable AutoSSL and save changes.
+- Once in the Providers tab, choose to Disable AutoSSL.

 - After WHM saves the change, select an AutoSSL provider.
-Usually this will be ‘cPanel (powered by Sectigo)’.
-Save again.
+Usually, this will be cPanel (powered by Sectigo).

 Cron jobs for AutoSSL stop working due to an error in old versions of cPanel.
 If you are having this problem, chances are you need to upgrade your cPanel server!
 Update cPanel to the latest stable version as soon as possible.
 Be sure you have created and downloaded backups (and snapshots) before doing so.
 From now on, your cPanel’s AutoSSL cron should work without issue!

 Once you complete the instructions above, reset caching from any website and server applications.
+The steps for clearing the cache will differ based on your specific setup.
 Then, be sure to check your websites in a private browsing session with “https.”
 You should see a lock icon in your browser address bar.
 You should also check your website with “http” to ensure the URL 301 redirects to an SSL encryption.
 Prefixes including with and without “www” should all redirect to an https URL for added security.

 To learn more about cPanel server management, check out our Managed VPS Hosting Product Guide.